 - cheese (one serving is the size of a domino)

 - fish (a serving of any meat is the same size as a deck of cards)

 Try this recipe for a brunch version of ratatouille.
 Eggs and cheese make it a great source of vitamin B-12.

-Vitamin B-12 deficiency may cause the following symptoms:
+A vitamin B-12 deficiency may cause the following symptoms:

 What it does: Vitamin B-6 (pyridoxine) helps the body turn food into energy.
 It can also help the body fight infections.
-Pregnant and breast-feeding women need it to help their babies’ brains develop normally.
+Pregnant and breastfeeding women need it to help their babies’ brains develop normally.